Pallab-Chakraborty/Internship_Project2/README.md

 # image slider
 _Objective:_
-create a dynamic image slider using HTML, CSS, and JavaScript
+Create a dynamic image slider using HTML, CSS, and JavaScript